amosavian/FileProvider/README.md

 - [ ] **AmazonS3FileProvider** Amazon storage backend.
 Used by many sites.
 - [ ] **SMBFileProvider** SMB2/3 introduced in 2006, which is a file and printer sharing protocol originated from Microsoft Windows and now is replacing AFP protocol on macOS.
     * Data types and some basic functions are implemented but *main interface is not implemented yet!*.
-    * SMB1/CIFS is deprecated and very tricky to be implemented.
+    * SMB1/CIFS is deprecated and very tricky to be implemented due to strict memory allignment in Swift.
-- [ ] **FTPFileProvider** while deprecated in 1990s, it's still in use on some Web hosts.

 ## Requirements